prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

     hash(salt + password)

-The salt is included in the password, therefore we don't have to saperately store the salt.
+The salt is included in the password, therefore we don't have to separately store the salt.

 ## Example of using salting and hashing on Node.JS

-In order to do this, we need a package called `bcrypt` which we can download from the NPM registry.
+To do this, we need a package called `bcrypt` which we can download from the NPM registry.

 ```shell
 npm i bcrypt
 ```

 To hash the password, we need to generate a salt.
-After generation of salt, we hash the password along with the randomly generated salt.
+After the generation of salt, we hash the password along with the randomly generated salt.
 All this is handled by the bcrypt package so we don't have to think much about it.

 ```js
 const hashPasswordAsync = async password => {